evansbenj/DMW_knockin/XB_genome_kmers.md

 I just figured out my problem based on this test in the paper describing GenomeTester:  "In this case the difference is calculated with the assumption that the second list is a union containing the first list.
 Whenever the counts of some k-mer in both lists are equal it means that the first list is the only one among lists in union containing this k-mer and thus it is included in the output list".

 So I need to make a union of Mom+Dad before the difference is calculated.
 Then using that output list I need to make a union of with each bit of the genome to get a list for each bit that is unique.
 OK, doable, good to know.
+So these are the steps:

+1. Make union of Mom and Dad kmer lists
+2. Subtract Mom kmer list from Mom_Dad_union to get kmers unique to Mom (Mom_unique)
+3. Calculate intersection between each chr_bit and Mom_unique (intersection_with_Mom_unique)
+4. Calculate proportion of kmers in intersection_with_Mom_unique kmer divided by total number of kmers in each chr_bit

 To compare two kmer databases I made for mom and dad, I ran this command:
 ```